Kushal-gowda01/Ecommerce-Follow-Along/README.md

 Create an endpoint to decrease the product quantity.
 Ensure that the backend updates the cart data correctly in the database.
 Handle edge cases like product quantity limits and stock availability.

+# milestone 20
+Profile Page Implementation

+1. Create a Backend Endpoint for User Data

+- Develop an endpoint that retrieves and sends user data.
+- Ensure secure handling of user information.

+2. Create the Frontend Profile Page

+- Design a profile page layout that is clean and user-friendly.
+- Fetch and display user data from the backend.

+3. Display User Information

+Show profile photo, name, and email in one section.
+Display addresses in another section with an "Add Address" button.
+If no addresses are available, display "No address found".

+# Milestone 21
+1. Address Input Form

+Create the Address Form Page
+Build a React component for the address input form.
+Use controlled inputs to manage form state.

+2. State to Store Input Address

+Use useState to store the form data.
+Update state whenever the user types in the form fields.

+3. Implement Navigation to Address Form

+When clicking Add Address in the Profile page, navigate to the address form page.
+Use React Router for navigation.